dfinity/portal/docs/developer-docs/integrations/sns/managing/manage-sns-intro.md

 This page introduces a
 few aspects that are relevant for **managing** an SNS.
-As you complete more detailed pages for these different topics, this page will have a link to the.

 * As every piece of software, after an
 SNS is launched is has to be **maintained**.